ezhuchko/RLTL-derivatives/README.md

   1. Press the comma key (<kbd>,</kbd>) to create a codespace, or just click this link: https://codespaces.new/ezhuchko/RLTL-derivatives
   2. Wait a minute or two for the codespace to be created.
-  3. Open the `Regex/Regex.lean` file, which collects all modules of the formalization.
+  3. Open the `Regex.lean` file, which collects all modules of the formalization.
 Note that if Lean does not produce an error message, it means that the entire formalization compiles and there are no remaining `sorry`'s.

 b) Alternatively, you can also install Lean **locally on your machine** and run the project locally:

   1. Install VS Code and then install the `lean4` extension.
   2. Open the `RLTL-derivatives` folder as the root directory in VS Code.
-  3. Open the `Regex/Regex.lean` file, which collects all modules of the formalization.
+  3. Open the `Regex.lean` file, which collects all modules of the formalization.

 c) To build code and proofs from the **command line**: